Trail LocationTeal Parkway across from Sue Wilson Stafford Middle School Google Map

 The Frisco NW Community Park Trail was opened in October 2012.
-It was built by volunteers from Shawnee Trail Cycling, Frisco Cycling and Dallas Off-Road Bicycle Association (DORBA) and is currently maintained by DORBA.
+It was built by volunteers from Shawnee Trail Cycling, Frisco Cycling and Dallas Off-Road Bicycle Association (DORBA) and is currently maintained by DORBA volunteers.
 The City of Frisco owns the property, and all City of Frisco rules and regulations are applicable to this park.
-The rules are posted at the trail head.